djaus2/DNETCoreGPIO/README.md

 <hr/>

-**TRIGGETcmd** Now implemented DHT22 1 wire and Motor commands using Hey Google, ...
-Nb Speech is on RPi though.
-**Update** Can now send speech to the Google Nest!
-Separate repository coming
+**TRIGGETcmd** Now implemendted for control of RPi see https://github.com/djaus2/TRIGGERcmdRPi

 **Currently** .Net 6.0 and 2.0.0-prerelease.22069 for GPIO and Device Bindings.